 Who is this resource written for?

-This resource is written for clinical operations sorting through practical questions around patient-reported outcomes clinical trials and the workflow decisions that usually come with it.
+This resource is written for clinical operations sorting through practical questions around patient reported outcomes recruitment expectations and the workflow decisions that usually come with it.

 Does this guide replace study-team review or medical advice?